denispeplin/link_to_action/README.md

     $ bundle

-Add initializer and locale file:
+Add initializer, locale file and templates.
+Note that CSS classes, icons and cancan are disabled by default.
+To leave it as it is, just run:

     $ rails generate link_to_action:install

-Edit `config/initializers/link_to_action.rb`.
-Note that CSS classes, icons and cancan are disabled by default.
+Edit `config/initializers/link_to_action.rb` to change some options.

+To install `link_to_action` with Twitter Bootstrap and icons enabled, run:

+    $ rails generate link_to_action:install --bootstrap

 ## Usage